YousifYA-2366647/Software-Engineering/ideas.md

 ## Idea 6

 Application for students to check various things and to connect them to existing tools (myTimeTable, Printing site, Paynet, ...)

+## Idea 7

+Enviroment for collecting learning data from students to help develepment of learning pattern recognition AI